Haaxor1689/turtle-autologin/README.md

 - Automatically adds accounts with saved login info to the list
 - Select accounts to log in (double-click to login directly)
 - Right click to toggle autologin for an account, auto-login will log directly into the last chosen character on login.
-- - Alternatively check "Auto-login this character" in character select screen to do the same from the char screen.
+- - Alternatively check "Auto-login this character" in character select screen.
 - Remove saved character and accounts with controls at the bottom

 ## Installation